it-at-m/opensource.muenchen.de/usability-analysis.md

 The focus is on the potential maintainability and security of the software.

-## DevOps

-Software consists not only of source code but is also embedded in automation for testing and deployment.
-It is therefore necessary to check whether a publicly accessible _Continuous Integration and Deployment_ (CI/CD) is available.
-In addition, whether source code, artifacts, releases, containers, etc. are available in common repositories.

 ## Security

 Publicly accessible code can be easily checked for security vulnerabilities.